ktychn/cse15l-lab-reports/Report2.md

 }
 ```
 ![Image](firstAdd.png)
 - The method handleRequest is called, with the url of the page being passed in as an URI argument.
-In this screenshot, the value for URI url being passed in is `http://localhost:4029/add-message?s=Hi`.
+In this screenshot, the value for URI url being passed in to handleRequest is `http://localhost:4029/add-message?s=Hi`.
 Within the method, the value of `int` numObjects is 1 initially, and `String` contents is empty.
 The value of `String[]` parameters is set to the query of the url split at =, so this becomes `[s, Hi]`.
 After this specific request is run, `int` numObjects is incremented by 1, so it becomes equal to 2, and `String` contents is now equal to `"1.
 Hi\n"`.

 ![Image](secondAdd.png)
 - The method handleRequest is called, with the url of the page being passed in as an URI argument.
-In this screenshot, the value for URI url being passed in is `http://localhost:4029/add-message?s=How%20are%20you`.
+In this screenshot, the value for URI url being passed in to handleRequest is `http://localhost:4029/add-message?s=How%20are%20you`.
 Within the method initially, the value of `int` numObjects is 2, and `String` contents is equal to `"1.
 Hi\n"`.
 The value of `String[]` parameters is set to the query of the url split at =, so this becomes `[s, How are you]`.
 After this specific request is run, `int` numObjects is incremented by 1, so it becomes equal to 3, and `String` contents is now equal to `"1.
 Hi\n2.
 How are you\n"`.

 # Part 2
 ![Image](privatePath.png)